michaelnowotny/cocos/README.md

 GPU computing.

-The results were produced on a machine with an Intel Core i7 3770K with 32GB of RAM and a NVidia GeForce GTX 1070.
+The results were produced on a machine with an Intel Core i7 3770K with 32GB of RAM and a NVidia GeForce GTX 1070 running Windows 10.
 Two Million paths are being simulated with 500 time steps per year.

 <table>